buyallmemes/blog-api/posts/20240331-lets-build.md

 The next morning I logged in to AWS AppRunner, and clicked a few buttons:

 - create service
-- select an image from private ECR
+- select container registry as a repository type
 - selected a Hello World image from ECR
+- set it to be publicly accessible
 - deploy

 And... it worked.